fraterrisus/walkthroughs/aethus/quests.md

 2. Install STANLEY into it.
 3. Run a Suit Scan.

-## Bridge to the Past
+## Bridge to the Past <!-- {.main_quest} -->

 *Trigger:* Complete [Sins of the Grandfather](#sins-of-the-grandfather) by listening to the third stub memory.

 *Goals:*

+1. Find the Tether Bridge Control Facility outside Omicron.
+1. Return to your outpost so Roland can tell you how to reenable Stanley.
+1. Gather some Hyperion Crystal from Seam X-5 and use it to craft a Cognative Linkage Module, then use that to talk to Stanley.
-1. Find the Tether Bridge outside Omicron and take the gondola to the other side.
+1. Reconnect power to the Control Facility, then use the console to reactivate the Tether Bridge, then take the Bridge to Hades.

-## Buried History
+## Buried History <!-- {.fetch_quest} -->

 *Trigger:* Another fetch quest.